 Whiplash symptoms include:

 1. The head ‘whips’ forwards – a correctly fitted seatbelt should halt the body’s forward motion.
 However, even at a low speed the head will likely whip forwards.

 2. The head ‘whips’ backwards – the body rebounds to its original seated position.
 The head is whipped backwards, often striking the headrest with considerable force.

 1. The head ‘whips’ backwards – the force of a rear impact causes the body to accelerate forwards.
 The head will typically whip backwards, striking the headrest.

 2. The head ‘whips’ forwards – the seatbelt causes an abrupt deceleration of the body, whipping the head forwards.
 This phase of whiplash is often the most damaging.

-We advise speaking to us as soon as you believe that you may be entitled to whiplash injury compensation.
+We advise speaking to us as soon as you believe that you may be entitled to whiplash compensation.
 Any cause for delay in beginning your whiplash injury claim may be taken into account regarding your claim time limit.
-For further information, please see our ‘personal injury claim time limit’ page or contact us today for instant answers and peace of mind.
+For further information, please see What is the personal injury claim time limit? or contact us today for instant answers and peace of mind.